slavik925/outofmemory/content/blog/variable-fonts-in-the-web/index.md

 https://codepen.io/mandymichael/pen/vYYLByj

+The good article explaining in deep how the variable font technology works - https://developers.google.com/web/fundamentals/design-and-ux/typography/variable-fonts.

+The main idea are in axis and how the font properties distributed between them.

 ![Varaible font axis](variable_fonts_venn_weight_axis_width_axis.png "Font file structure")

 This technology has support of all the modern browsers so it could be used freely.